carpdiem/carpdiem.github.io/_projects/Athletics.markdown

 The last few years have seen, by far, the greatest progress in athletics of my life.
 This comes down to three things:

-1. A change in my responsibilties with my job meant that I no longer had to travel to Florida one week out of every four.
+1. A change in my responsibilities with my job meant that I no longer had to travel to Florida one week out of every four.
 Hello improved consistency!

 2. I changed strength training programs.
 After much searching, and some trial and error on my own, I settled into a routine following the progressive training templates in [Tactical Barbell](http://www.tacticalbarbell.com/).
 The problem prior to this is that the energy demands of my lifting and table tennis training in parallel had grown to be too large, and so I would often find myself either tired at table tennis from my lifting the night before, or experiencing slower gains in lifting due to the long sessions of table tennis.
 The Tactical Barbell program is the best I've encountered yet for structuring strength training as a supplementary activity to your main sport, and has supported my progress in both, wonderfully.